> Disease Condition

 and Healthspan

-Forcefield Therapeutics is pioneering three proteins with the natural ability to retain heart function after myocardial infarction, by preserving cardiomyocytes, sustaining cardiac function and preventing clinical changes in the heart.
+Forcefield Therapeutics is pioneering proteins with the natural ability to retain heart function after myocardial infarction, by preserving cardiomyocytes, sustaining cardiac function and preventing clinical changes in the heart.

 Forcefield has the potential to revolutionise acute post-myocardial infarction treatment which has previously seen decades of failure.
 We are adding to the toolbox that health professionals can use, improving outcomes and reducing the reliance on long term medication.